 You can read more about why we changed The Cylinder Prize in our blog ‘The Cylinder Prize – what happened next?’

-As part of the first call for innovations under Scaling Off-Grid Energy: A Grand Challenge for Development, the Off-Grid Refrigeration Competition will reward advancements in off-grid refrigeration technology, as well as the most promising commercial models.
+The Off-Grid Refrigeration Competition has rewarded advancements in off-grid refrigeration technology, as well as the most promising commercial models.